The Best Keyword Research Tools & How To Use Them

 Keyword Tool – Top Tool #6

-Keyword Tool works using Google’s Autocomplete data, and is a brilliant tool for mining for long tail keywords.
-This tool is especially great when used in conjunction with Google’s Keyword Planner, which is specifically designed for Adwords and advertisers, and may not show up the sorts of useful long tail keywords that would be useful for your SEO campaign.
+Keyword Tool works using Google’s Autocomplete data and is a brilliant tool for mining for long-tail keywords.
+This tool is especially great when used in conjunction with Google’s Keyword Planner, which is specifically designed for Adwords and advertisers, and may not show up the sorts of useful long-tail keywords that would be useful for your SEO campaign.

-The Keyword Tool will show you limited data on each phrase, but if you sign up to the pro version you’ll get the standard metrics such as search volume, CPC (for Adwords) and competition.
+The Keyword Tool will show you limited data on each phrase, but if you sign up for the pro version you’ll get the standard metrics such as search volume, CPC (for Adwords) and competition.